This section details tasks, processes or workspaces specific to SoftNAS® instances running on Amazon Web Services.

 Note in the following diagrams the IP addresses shown are for illustration purposes only, and actual IP addresses will be assigned by AWS.

 The remaining EC2 instances constitute NAS clients; that is, EC2 instances that connect using NFS, CIFS or iSCSI protocols to access NAS services across the private network.
 Although only two AZs are shown in these diagrams, NAS clients can access HA NAS services from any zone within the region allowed access to the Virtual IP.

 Secure Administrative Access in VPC

 Without a public facing IP, the only way to access a Virtual IP VPC is by connecting to the private subnet upon which it is based.
 There are multiple ways to configure secure administrative access to the SoftNAS SNAP HA™ storage controllers:

 - VPN - this is the most secure stand-alone solution, and a recommended minimum best practice for limiting access to the private IPs of each SoftNAS® controller.
 In this case, use DNS to assign a common name to each controller (e.g., "nas01.localdomain.com", "nas02.localdomain.com"), making routing to each SoftNAS® controller convenient for administrators

-- Admin Desktop - an even more secure approach is to combine VPN access with an Administrator's desktop, (sometimes referred to as a jumpbox) typically running Windows and accessed via RDP.
+- Admin Desktop - an even more secure approach is to combine VPN access with an Administrator's desktop, sometimes referred to as a jumpbox, typically running Windows and accessed via RDP.
 This secure admin desktop adds another layer of authentication, namely Active Directory (or local account) authentication.
-Once an administrator has gained secure, encrypted access to the Admin Desktop, she opens up a web browser to connect to the SoftNAS StorageCenter™ controller.
+Once an administrator has gained secure, encrypted access to the Admin Desktop, they open up a web browser to connect to the SoftNAS StorageCenter™ controller.

 Virtual IP Setup